-Caf to discuss state of pitch in Douala
+Caf discuss state of pitch in Douala

-Afcon 2021: Caf to discuss state of pitch in Douala
+Afcon 2021: Caf discuss state of pitch in Douala

 Last updated on .From the section Sport Africa

-The Confederation of African Football (Caf) is to meet on Tuesday to discuss the poor state of the pitch in Douala and whether Africa Cup of Nations matches may need to be moved from the arena.
+The Confederation of African Football (Caf) met on Tuesday to discuss the poor state of the pitch in Douala and whether Africa Cup of Nations matches may need to be moved from the arena.

-Cameroon's largest city has hosted just four games so far, with another six to come.
+Cameroon's largest city has hosted just four games so far at the Japoma Stadium, with another six to come.

-These include a semi-final, two quarter-finals and a Round of 16 clash.
+These include a semi-final, two quarter-finals and a last 16 clash.

+Caf's meeting began at 11:00 GMT, with an update expected to be issued by African football's governing body later.

+Each of the six stadiums being used for the tournament has hosted two matches back-to-back on the same day.

-The pitch's state was thrown into focus by Sierra Leone's last-gasp equaliser against Ivory Coast on Sunday.
+The state of the pitch in Douala was thrown into focus by Sierra Leone's last-gasp equaliser against Ivory Coast in their Group E meeting on Sunday.

 Ivorian goalkeeper Badri Ali Sangare was caught out as he seemingly lost his footing as he attempted to smother the ball to prevent it going for a corner only to fumble it into the path of gleeful goalscorer Alhaji Kamara.